whatyouhide/whatyouhide.github.io/content/posts/2022-12-01-advent-of-code-2022/index.md

 Anyway, enough prefacing.
 I'll post each day, and I'll probably break that promise.
 Most recent day on top.
 All complete solutions are [on GitHub][repo].

 Also, a disclaimer: this is not a polished post.
 I went with the approach that publishing something is better than publishing nothing, so I'm going for it.
-I'd absolutely love to know if this was interesting for you, so reach out on Twitter/Mastodon (links in footer) if you have feedback.
+I'd absolutely love to know if this was interesting for you, so reach out on Twitter or via email (links in footer) if you have feedback.

 ## Day 25